-There will be a hose form the top of the back of the machine that attaches to the mains water, supplying cold water.
+There will be a hose from the top of the back of the machine that attaches to the mains water, supplying cold water.
 Now unscrew the cold water pipe – it’s worth having a bucket handy to catch any excess water/drips that might come out of the pipe.

-4. Pull out the waste water hose
+4. Pull out the wastewater hose

 There is a second hose that is the waster-water pipe, from the machine into the wall/floor – pull this out to disconnect it.
 Your old machine should be completely disconnected now, so move it out the way ready for the new one.